Bolshaya (river): Russian exploration

-Russian explorers led by Vladimir Atlasov reached the river at the end of the 17th century and the first map of the region was based on their accounts.
+Russian explorers led by Vladimir Atlasov reached the river at the end of the 17th century, and the first map of the region was based on their accounts.
 The Cossack geographer Semyon Remezov mentioned the river at the start of the 18th century, calling it "Kiksha".
 This is probably close to the original Itelmen language name, from the word "kyg", which means "river".

-Reka Bolshaya means "Big River" in Russian.
+"Reka Bolshaya" means "Big River" in Russian.
 The name Bolshaya was given in the 18th century to distinguish it from the other, smaller rivers in the region.

 The estuary was used as a sanctuary by sailors, who would enter at high tide.

-When the tide fell the boats would rest on their sides, but the soft bottom saved them from damage.

-The German geologist and traveler Karl von Dietmar, who visited the region in the middle of the 19th century, noted that the mouth of the river had been relocated to the north by the local people before the Russians arrived so the fish would follow a route that made them easier to catch.

-There were a number of shipwrecks at the mouth of the river in the 18th century, including the galliot "Okhotsk" and the flotilla of three ships commanded by Lieutenant V. Khmetevsky.
+When the tide fell, the boats would rest on their sides, but the soft bottom saved them from damage.
+The German geologist and traveler Karl von Dietmar, who visited the region in the middle of the 19th century, noted that the mouth of the river had been relocated to the north by the local people before the Russians arrived so that the fish would follow a route that made them easier to catch.
+There were a number of shipwrecks at the mouth of the river in the 18th century, including the galliot Okhotsk and the flotilla of three ships commanded by Lieutenant V. Khmetevsky.

 Fish

-In the summer pink salmon, chinook salmon, coho salmon, sockeye salmon and arctic char spawn in the river.

-Historically the Bolshaya has been one of the world's most productive wild salmon rivers, with diverse salmon species.
+In the summer, pink salmon, chinook salmon, coho salmon, sockeye salmon, and arctic char spawn in the river.
+Historically, the Bolshaya has been one of the world's most productive wild salmon rivers, with diverse salmon species.
 It is one of the main chum salmon rivers in west Kamchatka, along with the Icha and Kikhchik rivers.
 These three rivers are also the main coho streams in the region.
 Chum salmon migrate in the Bolshaya at about 14 km per day.
 Pink salmon spawn in the Bolshaya 160 km from the sea.

-In years with large runs they go further upstream than in years when the runs are smaller.
+In years with large runs, they go further upstream than in years when the runs are smaller.

 Most of the 320,000 inhabitants of the Kamchatka Peninsula live in the south, near to the Bolshaya.
 The river has provided a vital source of food and work for many local communities.
 In addition to commercial fishing, amateur fishing is also widespread.

-In the decades leading up to 2010 there have been high levels of blatantly illegal fishing, uncontrolled by the corrupt law enforcement and fishery agencies, and threatening the fish stocks.

-In 2011 a public salmon council was created in Ust-Bolsheretsky District to protect the salmon of the lower Bolshaya basin, and in 2013 a second council was created to protect the upper part of the basin.
+In the decades leading up to 2010, there have been high levels of blatantly illegal fishing, uncontrolled by the corrupt law enforcement and fishery agencies, and threatening the fish stocks.
+In 2011, a public salmon council was created in Ust-Bolsheretsky District to protect the salmon of the lower Bolshaya basin, and in 2013, a second council was created to protect the upper part of the basin.
 These councils have been active in combating poaching and restoring sustainable fishing practices.